 Create content that helps your audience

 There are no shortcuts when it comes to growing your social media following, you need to create genuinely helpful content to an audience that is asking for it.
 Today, you’ll find countless Instagram feeds with stunning images—this isn’t enough to become an influencer anymore.
 The mistake that many people make when wanting to become influencers, is thinking that they can take a couple of selfies or film a few videos and the fans will come flooding in.
-Unfortunately, unless you are incredibly striking or unusual-looking in some way, it won’t be enough to stand out.
+Unfortunately, that just isn’t enough anymore.

 Creating content is the easy part, the challenge is getting the word out.
 There are a number of ways you can promote yourself online—paid advertising, collaborations with other influencers, creating timely content and using the right hashtags, and engaging with your community regularly by replying to comments.
 It might take a while to grow, but if you know where your community is and what they want to see, you can position yourself in the right place at the right time.
 When it comes to promotion, you will have to invest time, money or both to see results—it’s up to you to decide how much of each you want to spend.